poeticmedia/poeticmedia/README.md

-- 👋 Hi, I’m @poeticmedia
+- 👋 Hi, I'm @poeticmedia
-- 👀 I’m interested in both desktop software developmemt and graphic design.
+- 👀 I'm interested in both desktop software developmemt and graphic design.
-- 🌱 I’m currently learning Microsoft 365, especially Excel and PowerPoint.
+- 🌱 I'm currently learning Microsoft 365, especially Excel and PowerPoint.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on ...
 - 📫 Send me emails if you can help me learn more computer skills.
 Email: me # fltrg.com

 <!---